Deaf Americans welcome sight of ASL interpreters at White House news briefings

 A highlight of the ceremonies was Georgia firefighter Andrea Hall, who led the Pledge of Allegiance in spoken word and simultaneously in ASL.

-Biden’s experience with a more inclusive workplace dates to his time in the Obama administration, which featured several deaf or hard of hearing members, including former White House receptionist Leah Katz-Hernandez.
+Biden’s experience with a more inclusive workplace dates to his time in the Obama administration, which featured several deaf or hard-of-hearing members, including former White House receptionist Leah Katz-Hernandez.

 The focus on accessibility contrasts with the Trump administration, which last year was sued by the National Association of the Deaf and other parties for not providing ASL interpreters during the White House briefings related to the coronavirus pandemic, and noted that governors in all 50 states provided ASL interpreters at their coronavirus briefings.
 A federal judge later ordered the administration to make the briefings accessible.